 My basil plant is Out.
 Of.
 Control.
 (I think it might be on steroids).
-You would think that with planting season just starting, I would be starting seedlings and having to use store-bought basil leaves for my cooking, but no!
-I’ve been tossing the stuff in everything from sauce to stew, trying to keep it trimmed back to it will continue to flourish.
+I’ve been tossing the stuff in everything from sauce to stew, trying to keep it trimmed back so it won’t go to waste.

 Preheat your oven, first thing!
 400 degrees should do it.

 Not only are these fries fancier than your normal version, they’re super simple!

 Grab your favorite peeler and take the skins right off your lovely little potatoes.
 Or leave the skin on, if you prefer!
 It contains the bulk of nutrients – including fiber, potassium, and vitamin C.

 Grab a nice, sharp knife and cut those taters into 1/3- to 1/2-inch sticks.
 Try to cut them all uniformly, so they bake evenly…although, I love to snack on the little, extra crispy ones when they’re fresh out of the oven!

 I recently stumbled upon this french fry cutter on Amazon.com, I just ordered one and I can’t wait to get it.
 It will make this process that much easier!

 As you’re cutting, soak the sticks in a bowl full of lightly salted water so they don’t turn brown and ugly, which they tend to do when they’re exposed to air for too long.